-Join Mike Meyers for an in-depth discussion in this video Virtualization basics, part of CompTIA A+ Exam Prep (220-902) Part 4: Virtualization, Printers and Troubleshooting.
+Join Mike Meyers for an in-depth discussion in this video Virtualization basics, part of CompTIA A+ (220-902) Cert Prep: 4 Virtualization Printers and Troubleshooting.

 - Virtualization's been around for over a decade now.
 But, it's only been in the last few years that we've really began to see people using virtualization for all kinds of stuff.
 If you haven't seen virtualization yet, well, let me show you one right here.
 So, if you take a look, I am running a copy of Windows Server 2012.
 Well, actually that's not true.
 Let me show you something.
 What's really taking place here, is I have a copy of Windows Server, it's big screen so it's hard to see the whole thing, but you can see I'm really running Windows 8.